Please use the menu below to navigate to any article section:

 Bezos has previously said that he thinks stress is the result of failing to nip things in the bud.

-So pick up the phone and discuss the issue or write the difficult email.
+So pick up the phone and discuss the issue or write a difficult email.

 Address the problem head-on because ignoring the matter won’t make it go away.